-As for encores, a must read is “Breaking Down Walls,” written by the Presbyterian Church (U.S.A.)’s nine-member Middle East Study Committee recommends the divorce.
+If you have removed Ankara from your Summer travel plans, visit Minneapolis in early July instead.
+Leaders of America’s largest Presbyterian denomination will meet for their General Assembly and one of their meetings will review a 172 page report on whether the church should call on the U.S. government to cut Israel off from foreign aid.
+The report, “Breaking Down Walls,” written by the Presbyterian Church (U.S.A.)’s nine-member Middle East Study Committee recommends the divorce.
 In 2004, the PC (U.S.A.) became the first mainline Protestant denomination to approve a policy of divestment from Israel.
 The policy was unpopular with many Presbyterians and was later rescinded.
 The meeting will be contentious.

 Does all this news make you want to run away to an island paradise, somewhere like Hawaii?
 The Associated Press reports that Republican Governor Linda Lingle has until Monday, June 21, to announce whether she may veto HB444, the only pending same sex civil union legislation in the nation.
 Governor Lingl met with many constituents and lawmakers on this issue, including two rabbis on the island: Rabbi Itchel Krasnjansky and Rabbi Peter Schaktman.
 Krasnjansky, heads Chabad of Hawaii, is against same-sex marriage and civil unions.
 Schaktman, who leads Temple Emanu-El, insists Judaism teaches that all people regardless of sexual orientation are and should be treated as “children of God,” and thus should not face discrimination.
 He personally supports civil unions as a legal arrangement and recommends that the Governor make a civil decision, a right decision, and leave expediency and religion out of the public sector.
 Lingle, who is Jewish, attends Temple Emanu-El on the High Holidays.
 She is currently in Asia until June 19.
 Perhaps a plate of Hainanese Chicken Rice will help her decide on pending legislation.
 Sh-aloha, Baby.
 Peace out.